What It's REALLY Like To Have Chronic Migraines

 But migraines were different.
 They presented a pain that was wholly new and foreign.
 I began to dread rising to a staccato pounding in my brain each morning.
 In class, my focus would veer from lectures and presentations to the throbbing in my brain.
 I would wince at the thought of sunny days because even with sunglasses, bright rays — which used to bring me joy — would only intensify things.

-According to the Mayo Clinic, migraine attacks are categorized by recurring head pain of high intensity that lasts for a long duration, often accompanied by other symptoms such as sensitivity to light, sounds, or smells; mood changes; dizziness; or nausea.
-The pain can last anywhere from a few hours to a few days, and it's often localized to one area of the head.
+According to the Mayo Clinic, migraine attacks are categorised by recurring head pain of high intensity that lasts for a long duration, often accompanied by other symptoms such as sensitivity to light, sounds, or smells; mood changes; dizziness; or nausea.
+The pain can last anywhere from a few hours to a few days, and it's often localised to one area of the head.

 When I finally acknowledged what was going on and decided to open up to a few people about my migraines, I got a lot of mixed responses.
 Some people understood and offered me their support — I had one professor who told me his wife also suffered from migraines and was accommodating because of it.
 Others simply did not believe my pain or, worse, reduced migraines to an overreaction or an excuse to produce less than optimal work.
 I’ll never forget how painful it was to see eye rolls or outright disbelief when I confided in some of my professors and peers about what I was experiencing.
 After a few bad responses, I simply stopped telling people because I figured most would not believe me.